Will we ever parade on Pride along with a bunch of priests?

 The Pope and his squad may flourish in queer fashion choices but their teachings do not.

 Churches are dogmatic institutions that value tradition and authority much higher than personal expression and freedom.
-Queerness to them will always be the enemy.
+Queerness to them will always be an enemy.

 3. Catholic Church and HIV/AIDS